vzhang90/Pewlett-Hackard-Analysis/README.md

 ### The Employees Elegibile for the Mentorship Program

 **Mentorship Eligibility Table**
     1. retrieve the `emp_no`, `first_name`, `last_name`, and `birth_date` columns from the Employees table
     2. retrieve the `from_date` and `to_date` columns from the Department Employee table
     3. retrieve the `title` column from the Titles table
     4. use a `DISTINCT ON` statement to retrieve the first occurrence of the employee number for each set of rows defined by the `ON ()` clause
-    5. create a new table using the `INTO` clause.
+    5. create a new table using the `INTO` clause
     6. join the Employees and the Department Employee tables on the primary key
     7. join the Employees and the Titles tables on the primary key
     8. filter the data on the `to_date column` to all the current employees, then filter the data on the `birth_date` columns to get all the employees whose birth dates are between January 1, 1965 and December 31, 1965
     9. order the table by the employee number
     10. export the Mentorship Eligibility table as [mentorship_eligibilty.csv]()

 ## Results